bbuffett/MacWaves/README.md

 # MacWaves
 This repository includes the files needed to compute the period and structure of Magnetic-Archimedes-Coriolis (MAC) waves.
 A list of the source files is included in "ProjectFiles.jl".
 A Jupyter notebook illustrates how the code is used.
+Added a link to Zenodo.